 It seems appropriate to drag Mom to Catholic Mass the next morning.
 We introduce ourselves to the priest on the church steps after mass.
 I explain that we are hosting four of John Boy’s Catholic teammates the next weekend.
 He promises that the Regis boys will be welcome to Ames.
 Mom is surprised that she is welcome.
-Her worries that having a female partner spells pariah-hood at mass are alleviated.
+Her worries that having a female partner spells pariah-hood at in the parish are alleviated.
 We pick up Molly and the twins plus one at Ames Baptist and have a fun Sunday dinner at our favorite restaurant.
 Jace’s place at the table is joined as well by a setting for John Boy.
 Naturally we gossip about both of them.
 I feel badly with behind-the-back gossiping about John Boy.
 It doesn’t stop me from venting my anger and fear that he’ll leave again after the bowling tournament.
 They promise to work on him to remain in Ames.
 Jace and I start signing back and forth when we turn the topic of the day to him.
 The moms are asking if they can see Jace, too.
 I tell them the procedure is to first feel him, as the twins already did when he taught them to play guitar.
 ‘Gator asks if Jace could help him on the drums, but Jace notes he doesn’t know how to play drums.
 He doesn’t want ‘Gator turning into another Robby, which makes me laugh.

 “What did he say?”